kerokero5150/SP2SD_DIY_KIT/README.md

 You can 3D print the base material and pull out the pins from a [DB25 male connector](https://www.amazon.com/PC-Accessories-Connectors-Connector-25-PACK/dp/B073KR622F/ref=sr_1_2_sspa?crid=2ZCRZ8PNIBJ4R&keywords=DB25+connector+male&qid=1693987417&sprefix=db25+connector+mal%2Caps%2C398&sr=8-2-spons&sp_csd=d2lkZ2V0TmFtZT1zcF9hdGY&psc=1) and insert them, or purchase new pins from [AliExpress](https://www.aliexpress.com/item/1005002617586407.html?spm=a2g0o.order_list.order_list_main.16.55d11802jCHaOW).
 We have omitted unnecessary pins to make it simple for you to create.
 I will give out free .STL files that can be 3D printed. <BR><BR> DB19 connector file is [this](KEROS_DB19_V1.zip).

+## 3D printed shell case

+Our awesome friend [Mr Lurch](https://www.youtube.com/channel/UCMQ28v823w6p1ZnyiZDVwUg) completed the shell case design.
+This can be used by connecting boards A and B with pin headers without using cables.
+[Here](https://www.thingiverse.com/thing:6235981) is the case stl files.

 ## Supported Apple II computers